v20100v/6i-Jekyll/README.md

 It's boring to launch many commands to do it.
 We recommend to use only `yarn dev`.
 One command to rule them all !

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `6i.gemspec` accordingly.

+Finally to push gem

+1. Generate gem with `gem build 6i-jekyll.gemspec`
+2. And push it on RubgyGems.org `gem push 6i-jekyll-x.y.z.gem=`

 ## Structure theme